muhammadsami987123/Hackathon-E-Commer-website/README.md

 - Building responsive layouts quickly with Tailwind CSS.
 - Integrating backend functionalities efficiently using Node.js.
-- Managing time effectively during a high-pressure hackathon environment.
+- Managing content dynamically with Sanity CMS.
+- Implementing user authentication and add-to-cart functionality.
 - Enhancing design skills to create user-friendly interfaces.

 ## 🙌 Acknowledgments

-- **Teacher’s Support:** Special thanks to my teacher for their invaluable guidance and encouragement.
+- **Teacher’s Support:** Special thanks to **Sir Okasha Aijaz** and **Sir Ameen Alam** for their invaluable guidance and encouragement.
 - **Hackathon Organizers:** For providing a platform to challenge my skills and learn.

 ## 🛠️ Installation